MCamp859/hello-world/ITM-README.md

         sudo systemctl restart kubelet.service
         ```

-11. Check Kubernetes nodes from both machines to be ready with the command:
+11. Check that Kubernetes nodes on both machines are ready with the command:

     ```bash
     kubectl get nodes -A